-What Causes Eczema Flare-ups?
-[The Switcheroo Technique].
+What Causes Eczema Flare-ups? - Discovering Your Triggers and the Switcheroo Technique.

 One of the best ways to prevent flare-ups is by controlling your triggers.
 They damage the skin by causing irritation.
 This leads to inflammation, which weakens the skin barrier.
 To bring them under control, you need to be aware of the various shapes that they can take.
 Triggers tend to come in 4 flavours: